 Horse Owner FAQ

-METS offers several services to horse owners including phone consultation, equine assessments, marketing assistance, facilitating placement in the METS Network, and providing end-of-life options.
+METS offers several services to horse owners including phone consultation, equine assessments, marketing assistance, facilitating placement, and providing end-of-life options.
 Be sure to read the pages under the “Services” menu of the website, then submit an application or give us a call.

 No. There are other resources in the state and nationally to assist owners with short-term financial hardships.
 METS will refer owners to these resources.

 METS can, however, provide financial assistance for owners who transition their horse through the program if they demonstrate financial need.